eyalroz/usdt-ontime-tools/README.md

 ### Getting started

-1. Set up a MonetDB 'Database Farm'
+1. Set up a MonetDB 'Database Farm' (see the [MonetDB tutorial](https://www.monetdb.org/Documentation/UserGuide/Tutorial) if you're not sure how to do that).
-2. Start the DB farm server (monetdbd)
-3. Invoke `./setup-usdt-ontime-db` to create and populate DB with data from 2000 through 2008; `setup-usdt-ontime-db`'s options are as follows:
+2. Invoke `scripts/setup-usdt-ontime-db` to create and populate DB with data from 2000 through 2008; the script's command-line options are as follows:
    ```
 Options:
   -r, --recreate           If the benchmark database exists, recreate it, dropping all